 - Improve your Spanish with intensive language courses.

-This program appeals to students who are interested in gaining a deeper understanding of Argentinian and Latin American culture and need to fulfill liberal education requirements.
+This program appeals to students who are interested in gaining a deeper understanding of Argentinian and Latin American culture and fulfilling liberal education requirements.

 - Program type:

-Fall semester, spring semester, academic year, winter break, summer session.
+Fall semester, spring semester, academic year, winter break, and summer session.

-2 intensive Spanish courses and 2-3 courses taught in English for a total of 14-17 credits for fall or spring semester; 2 intensive Spanish courses for 9-10 credits for summer session.
+2 intensive Spanish courses and 2–3 courses taught in English for a total of 13–18 credits for fall or spring semester; 1 intensive course for 5 credits over winter break; 1 intensive Spanish course for 4–5 credits during each summer session.

 Enjoy individual attention from native Argentine faculty chosen by the Fundación Ortega y Gasset.
 All faculty are specialists in their academic fields and in the field of teaching foreign students.